ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How a 95GB Network Spike Triggered a Security Investigation… and Uncovered a Bug - <a href="https://medium.com/@bobdinh139/how-a-95gb-network-spike-triggered-a-security-investigation-and-uncovered-a-bug-ef9eccc1f6b2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Web Bootcamp’s CLI Project Was Surprisingly a Valuable Lesson - <a href="https://medium.com/@notadevright/my-web-bootcamps-cli-project-was-surprisingly-a-valuable-lesson-e8e3ab7595b6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Duong Dinh`**
+✍️ **posted by `Not a Dev, Right?`**

-<blockquote>A real-world story of a potential scraping attack, a Node.js race condition, and a critical bug in my quota system.
+<blockquote>I recently faced a big challenge in my web development bootcamp: building a Command Line Interface (CLI) application.
+My project was a…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Lesson 63: Fetch API — The Modern Way to Talk to APIs - <a href="https://medium.com/@yuvaraj.io/lesson-63-fetch-api-the-modern-way-to-talk-to-apis-47a1df5b044d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing RunMQ — a message queue library built on top of RabbitMQ’s rock-solid messaging… - <a href="https://medium.com/@iifawzie/introducing-runmq-a-message-queue-library-built-on-top-of-rabbitmqs-rock-solid-messaging-57bc84cf0e21?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuvaraj S`**
+✍️ **posted by `Fawzi Essam`**

-<blockquote>Hi everyone 👋
-In this lesson, we’ll learn one of the most important modern features in JavaScript — the Fetch API.
+<blockquote>I’ve been using Node.js intensively in recent years, and like anyone else, we can’t escape queues — whether it’s background processing or…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Node.js + Large Language Models: A Practical Guide to Integrating AI into Your API - <a href="https://medium.com/@rammilan1610/node-js-large-language-models-a-practical-guide-to-integrating-ai-into-your-api-91d015ebabbe?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Java, Go, Rust, C++, Node: We Threw 1 Million Users at Them — Here’s What Broke (and What Didn’t!) - <a href="https://medium.com/@puneetpm/java-go-rust-c-node-we-threw-1-million-users-at-them-heres-what-broke-and-what-didn-t-38497a71ed4a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ram Milan`**
+✍️ **posted by `Puneet `**

-<blockquote>Artificial Intelligence has officially entered the developer mainstream.
-What once required massive compute clusters and deep learning…
+<blockquote>We pushed Java, Go, Rust, C++,Node to their breaking points with million users.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Top 5 Frontend Masters Courses to Learn Full Stack Development in 2026 - <a href="https://medium.com/javarevisited/top-5-frontend-masters-courses-to-learn-full-stack-development-in-2026-e7dbceed5df0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Node.js Handles Concurrency Without Threads: The Deepest Possible Technical Dive - <a href="https://medium.com/@s35919223/how-node-js-handles-concurrency-without-threads-the-deepest-possible-technical-dive-50dfd4a81339?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `shubham`**

+<blockquote>Modern servers typically scale by spawning threads: one per request, one per connection, or using a dynamic pool.
+These threads run in…
+Continue reading on Medium »</blockquote>

+<h3>5.
+JavaScript Evaluation Order — The += Trap That Cost Me Hours - <a href="https://medium.com/@prinsmathukiya/javascript-evaluation-order-the-trap-that-cost-me-hours-6a656cfdbeaa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prins mathukiya`**

+<blockquote>Ever wondered why i += x() doesn’t always give the same result as i = x() + i ?
+This deep-dive into JavaScript’s evaluation order exposes…
+Continue reading on Medium »</blockquote>

+<h3>6.
+Understanding the Node.js Event Loop — Explained with Real Examples - <a href="https://medium.com/@sapirode/understanding-the-node-js-event-loop-explained-with-real-examples-bf85ce49d9ac?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `javinpaul`**
+✍️ **posted by `Sapirode`**

-<blockquote>My favorite Frontend Masters courses for Full Stack Engineers
+<blockquote>Have you ever wondered how Node.js handles thousands of simultaneous requests even though it runs on a single thread?
+That’s the magic of…
-Continue reading on Javarevisited »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Our Story — The AI Revolution Behind SmartToolHub.digital - <a href="https://medium.com/@swsg5417/our-story-the-ai-revolution-behind-smarttoolhub-digital-7da04a1b72c8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+15 Must-Have JavaScript Tools Every Developer Should Know - <a href="https://medium.com/@sovannaro/15-must-have-javascript-tools-every-developer-should-know-b84616ae332e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Swsg`**
+✍️ **posted by `SOVANNARO`**

-<blockquote>Welcome to SmartToolHub.digital — your ultimate destination for AI-powered tools, generators, and automation solutions that make digital…
+<blockquote>It’s no exaggeration to say JavaScript rules the web.
+According to GitHub, it’s still the most popular programming language in the world…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Designing Luxury: How a Vision Became a Fine Dining Identity - <a href="https://medium.com/@succes8or/designing-luxury-how-a-vision-became-a-fine-dining-identity-b29d1d4d8a55?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+15 React State Management Libraries You Should Know in 2026 - <a href="https://medium.com/@sovannaro/15-react-state-management-libraries-you-should-know-in-2026-fbc0ca82a8ad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximality Plus`**
+✍️ **posted by `SOVANNARO`**

-<blockquote>In the world of hospitality, luxury is more than gold accents and candle-lit tables — it’s about emotion.
-It’s the feeling a guest gets…
+<blockquote>👉 Non-members can read this for free here
 Continue reading on Medium »</blockquote>

 <h3>3.
-Palantir Technologies: Explosive Growth Reshaping the AI Investment Landscape in U.S. Tech - <a href="https://medium.com/@melojack45/palantir-technologies-explosive-growth-reshaping-the-ai-investment-landscape-in-u-s-tech-54ee064571f9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Docker Completely Changed the Way We Deploy Websites - <a href="https://medium.com/@e23cseu0191/how-docker-completely-changed-the-way-we-deploy-websites-1d0d35bb40c5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `Aaryaman Sandhir`**

-<blockquote>In the latest quarter, Palantir Technologies reached 63% year‑over‑year revenue growth (~$1.18B) and raised its annual guidance to around…
+<blockquote>If you’ve ever tried deploying a website before Docker came along, you probably know how messy it could get.
+You’d build something locally…
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Used to Be a Quiet Website Developer — Until I Found My Voice in Code - <a href="https://medium.com/web-development-club/quiet-web-developer-story-finding-voice-in-code-4e8ef5e1c7aa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Broke Up with Django for FastAPI — and It Was the Best Decision of My Developer Life - <a href="https://medium.com/pyzilla/django-to-fastapi-migration-switch-reasons-1e02cf4b8cc8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `telidevs`**
+✍️ **posted by `Azeem Teli`**

-<blockquote>You know those people who speak JavaScript more fluently than English?
-Yeah, that was me.
+<blockquote>“It’s not you, Django… okay, it is you.”
-Continue reading on Web Development Club »</blockquote>
+Continue reading on PyZilla | Python »</blockquote>

 <h3>5.
-Samsung Galaxy S27 Ultra Rumour: Polar ID Face Unlock Could Outperform iPhone’s Face ID - <a href="https://medium.com/@melojack45/samsung-galaxy-s27-ultra-rumour-polar-id-face-unlock-could-outperform-iphones-face-id-e3942850156f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+O pattern de componetização reescreve a forma como construímos o nosso frontend. - <a href="https://medium.com/@viniciusjunioribeiro05/o-pattern-de-componetiza%C3%A7%C3%A3o-reescreve-a-forma-como-constru%C3%ADmos-o-nosso-frontend-e03d3488e9b3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `Vinicius Ribeiro da Silva`**

-<blockquote>Rumours are mounting that Samsung’s next flagship — the Galaxy S27 Ultra — will include a major security upgrade: a biometric system…
+<blockquote>O desenvolvimento Frontend vai além de apenas pequenos elementos estilizados, podemos transformar em poderosos compoentes reutilizaveis!
 Continue reading on Medium »</blockquote>

 <h3>6.
-Halo Infinite’s Journey Ends: Why This Once-Promising Game Is No Longer “Infinite” - <a href="https://medium.com/@melojack45/halo-infinites-journey-ends-why-this-once-promising-game-is-no-longer-infinite-4bbabc9275b8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a Docusaurus-like Site with FastAPI: Step 4 — Parsing Frontmatter - <a href="https://leapcell.medium.com/build-a-docusaurus-like-site-with-fastapi-step-4-parsing-frontmatter-422f4a9cafe8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `Leapcell`**

-<blockquote>The news is out: After only four years of active development, Halo Infinite is moving into maintenance mode.
-In this article, we explore…
+<blockquote>This guide shows how to use python-frontmatter in FastAPI to parse Markdown metadata, like ‘title’, and dynamically pass it to a Jinja2…
 Continue reading on Medium »</blockquote>

 <h3>7.
-IBX: The First Web5 Company Leading the Next Evolution of the Internet - <a href="https://medium.com/@Only_big_jr/ibx-the-first-web5-company-leading-the-next-evolution-of-the-internet-7b74dcc84886?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Set Up Free Hosting on Netlify (Step-by-Step Guide). - <a href="https://medium.com/@massaleyvarney/how-to-set-up-free-hosting-on-netlify-step-by-step-guide-d29cc0fc2453?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Varney Massaley`**

+<blockquote>If you’ve built a website — maybe with HTML, CSS, and JavaScript, or even a React app — you’ll want to get it online for the world to see.
+Continue reading on Medium »</blockquote>

+<h3>8.
+After GTA 6 Delay, Marvel’s Wolverine for PS5 Confirms Fall 2026 Release - <a href="https://medium.com/@melojack45/after-gta-6-delay-marvels-wolverine-for-ps5-confirms-fall-2026-release-d8f0c0e4695c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emmanuel Jr Ojonimi`**
+✍️ **posted by `Jack Melo`**

-<blockquote>November 2025, the digital world is entering a new era.
-As the boundaries of blockchain, artificial intelligence, and data ownership…
+<blockquote>Sony and Insomniac Games have officially reaffirmed the release window for their highly anticipated title, Marvel’s Wolverine, setting its…
 Continue reading on Medium »</blockquote>

 <br/>